michaelmayer-hpe/Labs/Docker/README.md

 Successfully built 76cec1da7808
 ```

 You can remark that all the first steps are very quick.
 This is because docker caches steps, and do not redo them as long as there is no change in the Dockerfile.
-You can modify the Docker file by putting the `MAINTAINER` command first and relaunch the build.
+You can modify the Docker file by putting the `MAINTAINER` command as the second line and relaunch the build.
 You'll see that in that case docker invalidates its cache and restarts.
 Now start a container from that image to check the web server is indeed started

 `#` **`docker run -ti 76cec1da7808`**